-With the objective of preparing players for the future, Atletico encourages all players born on 2010 and 2011 years to join us in our Developmental Academy.
+With the objective of preparing players for the future, Atletico encourages all players 7 and 8 years old to join us in our Developmental Program .
 Our training is based exclusively on helping players develop basic motor skills that will better equip them to learn basic soccer skills such as stopping the ball, dribbling with various parts of the foot, and overall ball mastery, all while having fun.
 Groups will be divided based on skill level and teams will be formed to compete in local leagues.
-All training session will be designed by, Jose Luis Seabra, Atletico's Development Academy Director.
+All training session will be designed by, Jose Luis Seabra, Atletico's Youth Director.

 OBJECTIVES FOR U7 & U8

 Below is an example of the objectives the players at Atletico follow on a yearly basis.
 These objectives are directly related to what is most important for children of these ages to learn.
 As players grow in our system, the objectives, level of difficulty, and sophistication in the training will increase.